Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

 \subsection{Gradient flows for tour matrices}

-Instead of forcing the gradient flow to converge to a permutation matrix, an alternative approach is to define a cost function in such a way that the flow converges to a permutation of the initial tour matrix $ T $.
+Instead of forcing the gradient flow to converge to a permutation matrix, an alternative approach is to define a cost function in such a way that the flow converges directly to a permutation of the initial tour matrix $ T $.
 For the symmetric case~\eqref{eq:SQAPFlow}, Brockett~\cite{Bro91} introduces a change of variables, given by $ H = P^T B P $.
-The resulting double bracket flow, $ \dot{H} = 2 \left[ H, \left[H, A \right] \right] $, now evolves in the space of symmetric matrices and is only quadratic in $ H $.
+The resulting double bracket flow, $ \dot{H} = 2 \left[ H, \left[H, A \right] \right] $, then evolves in the space of symmetric matrices and is only quadratic in $ H $.

-Assuming that the objective function $ F(P) $ can be rewritten as a function $ F(H) $, we now want to derive a gradient flow for the new variable $ H $.
-Here, we do not assume that $ B $ is symmetric.
+We now extend this to the nonsymmetric case.
+Assuming that the objective function $ F(P) $ can be rewritten as a function $ F(H) $, we want to derive a gradient flow for the new variable $ H $.
 For the TSP, again $ A = D $ and $ B = T $.
+Note that, as before, the $T$ matrix is replaced by $T_\text{undir}$ and $T_\text{dir}$ for symmetric and asymmetric TSP instances respectively.
 With the aforementioned transformation, the cost function for the relaxed TSP from Lemma~\ref{lem:relaxed QAP} can be written as

 where $ \mathcal{T}_n = \{ P^T T P \mid P \in \mathcal{O}_n \} $.